DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: Values of state variables are permanently stored in the contract storage.
-Each function has its own scope, and state variables should always be defined outside of that scope.,Only functions can be marked external.
+Explanation: - Values of state variables are permanently stored in the contract storage.
+Each function has its own scope, and state variables should always be defined outside of that scope.
+- Only functions can be marked external.
 External functions are part of the contract interface and can be called from other contracts and transactions.
 They can't be called internally.
 This leads to external functions being cheaper to execute.

 Sub Topics: encapsulation